Covid-19 for walkers 25-Oct

 Covid19 / Coronavirus and walking in the United Kingdom

 Max 6 people.
 Avoid popular paths / destinations.
+Wales is on lockdown.
 Organised groups require additional measures.

 Official guidance :

 Northern Ireland •

 Maximum number of people who may walk together outdoors

 ||30 only with extra measures